Microbiology (Medical Microbiology), BS

 Students gain valuable experience when studying abroad.
 Those pursuing a medical microbiology concentration are able to expand their knowledge of how human biology is impacted by a variety of societies and cultures, and they challenge themselves to adapt and persevere in a new and exciting culture.

-With over 300 programs available, study abroad allows students to tailor their experience to their unique interests and skill sets, and gain experience that enhances their resumes.
+With more than 300 programs available, study abroad enables students to tailor their experience to their specific interests and skill sets, and gain experience that enhances their resumes.
 The College of Liberal Arts and Sciences recommends these study abroad programs for students majoring in medical microbiology.

 Program Contact Information